je-munobia/pytest-cards/README.md

 Note: Copied form Brian Okken's code in the Pytest book

-Mainly used to test GitHub Actions and CI/CD with a Python package
+Mainly used to test GitHub Actions and CI/CD with an existing Python package

 Project task tracking / todo list